elastic/logstash/README.md

 export LOGSTASH_PATH=/YOUR/LOGSTASH/DIRECTORY
 ```

+* After cloning the Logstash repo you must first install dependencies:
+  - If you are using a gradle:
+    ```sh
+    ./gradlew installTestGems
+    ```
+  - If you want to build with bundle, make sure you are using local bundle:
+    ```sh
+    bundle config set --local path vendor/bundle
+    bundle install
+    ```
-* To run Logstash from the repo you must first bootstrap the environment:
+* Before running the Logstash, you must also bootstrap the environment:
 ```sh
 rake bootstrap
 ```